Will they really save you energy and money?

 If you do a lot of freezing of home-preserved foods or local produce or meat, or you store a lot of store bought freezer goods, this may be a better option than buying a huge fridge with an auto- defrost freezer.
 The main drawback of this approach is that the freezer is typically off in another, out of the way room; in our case it meant we had to run to the basement every time we wanted an ice cube!

 Ice dispensers in your refrigerator door are a great convenience and also a great energy waster.
-On average, ENERGY STAR refrigerators that have an in-door ice dispenser are about 16% less efficient than equivalent ENERGY STAR refrigerators that lack such a dispenser.
-If you consider just ENERGY STAR refrigerators in the narrow range of 20-21 cubic feet total capacity, those with ice dispensers average about $922 total operating cost over their estimated lifetime (based on $0.10 per kWh), while those without will cost about $783 to operate, for a lifetime energy savings of around $150.
-(Of course, this depends on how much electricity costs in your location; for example, in Pennsylvania, a typical cost per kWh at present is closer to $0.20 per kWh, California is at about $0.15 per kWh, and Florida, Texas, and Ohio are all around $0.13 per kWh, so in all those areas the delta cost of an in-door ice dispenser are .)
+On average, ENERGY STAR refrigerators with a bottom freezer that have an in-door ice dispenser are about 8% less efficient than equivalent ENERGY STAR refrigerators that lack such a dispenser.
+That might only amount to an extra $131 over the lifetime of the refrigerator at the average US electricity cost of $0.23 per kWh (of course, this depends on how much electricity costs in your location; for example, in Hawaii, a typical cost per kWh at present is closer to $0.30 per kWh, while Idaho is only $0.10 per kWh.)
+Will you really get $131 worth of value from those ice cubes?
 And don’t forget that ENERGY STAR refrigerators with in-door ice dispensers typically cost more, so you pay for the feature in two ways.

 This brings me to one of the most important criteria for buying an energy efficient refrigerator: make sure you buy the right size refrigerator.
 There has been a trend in recent years to ever larger refrigerators – partly because as refrigerator efficiency inreases, people can afford more capacity for the same energy cost (this is called the Jevons paradox: any increase in efficiency is offset by an equivalent increase in consumption).
 The trend is also a result of changing shopping patterns: people tend to do more buying in bulk than they used to, for example at Walmart or Sam’s Club or Costco.

-My mother in law recently redid her kitchen, and when I saw it during our annual pilgrimage to Ohio last Christmas I could not believe the size of her refrigerator.
-She lives on her own, so she could probably get by with a 10 to 13 cubic foot refrigerator (GE makes an 11.5 cubic foot refrigerator, model GBC12GAX*,that uses 417 kWh per year).
-Instead she bought a Fisher & Paykel model RF201ADUX1, with 20.1 cubic feet capacity, that uses 550 kWh per year, or more than 30% more.
+My mother in law redid her kitchen a few years ago, and her refrigerator is massive.
+She lives on her own, so she could probably get by with a 10 to 13 cubic foot refrigerator (there are over a dozen ENERGY STAR refrigerators in the 12-14 cubic foot size range with a consumption of 263-288 kWh/year).
+Instead she bought a Fisher & Paykel model with 20.1 cubic feet capacity.
+The current Fisher & Paykel models in that volume range today use 448 to 561 kWh per year, or one that consumes between 55 and 94% more electricity than what she really needs.

 And the worst of this is that a big refrigerator tends either to stay empty – in which case, every time you open it, much of the cold air falls out, leading to reduced efficiency – or tends to keep getting fuller, because it’s so big it’s easy to forget the many leftovers stored there, and so they rot.
 (Americans throw out about 40% of all the food produced in the country.)